hsowards/project_spring_2020/README.md

     - the bim file will be used to align the summary stats with the LD matrix
     - SNPs that are missing from either file will be removed
 4. write out the clean summary stats and LD matrix
-    - Files for analysis in SuSiE will be named rsid_susie_sumstats.txt and rsid_susie.ld
+    - Files for analysis in SuSiE will be named rsid_susie_sumstats.csv and rsid_susie.ld
-    - Files for analysis in DAP-G will be named rsid_dapg_sumstats.txt and rsid_dapg.ld
+    - Files for analysis in DAP-G will be named rsid_dapg_sumstats.csv and rsid_dapg.ld

 ```
 python scripts/processing.py